 Meth-induced psychosis can be very similar to paranoid schizophrenia.
 According to research, up to 40 percent of people who use meth experience psychotic symptoms and syndromes.

-People experiencing meth psychosis have a higher risk of alcohol abuse, suicide, and future episodes of psychosis.
+People experiencing meth psychosis have a higher risk of alcohol use, suicide, and future episodes of psychosis.
 Treatment for meth addiction can help to reduce the risk of this and other meth-related health problems.

 What Is Meth Psychosis?